Footprint in Rock Art

-Many engraved footprints found in Negev Desert rock art.
+Many engraved footprints were found in Negev Desert rock art.
 Some researchers interpret them as symbols of god presence.
 Indeed, their similarity to a footprint confuses the visual interpretation, and our proof of their symbolic meaning is far from what envisioned.
-Detailed examination of these rock art reveals a repeating pattern that proves they are symbols of heavenly gates.
+Detailed examination of these rock art reveals a repeating pattern that proves that they are symbols of heavenly gates.

 1. The Gate Astronomical Origins

-John C Didier (2009) hypothesize that the imaginary heavenly gate constructed from the stars around the North Pole.
+John C Didier (2009) hypothesize that the imaginary heavenly gate is constructed from the stars around the North Pole.
 This includes the prominent stars and constellations around the North Star, such as Ursa Major, Ursa Minor, and Draco, which appear in many Sumerian cylinder seals, as shown in Fig2.
 The two Ursa Minor stars define the top and the two Ursa Major stars define the gate bottom.
 The imaginary lines connecting the four stars create a rectangle that forms the gate.
-This rectangular area surrounds the region of Thuban, a star in the Draco constellation tail, the previous North Pole star and earth pivot about 5000 years ago, considered as the location of Paradise.
-This gate mounted on the heavenly bull back, as illustrated in Fig.1, made from the outline of Ursa Major constellation.
+This rectangular area surrounds Thuban, a star in the Draco constellation tail, the previous North Pole star and earth pivot about 5000 years ago, considered the location of Paradise.
+This gate mounted on the heavenly bull back, as illustrated in Fig.1, made from the outline of the Ursa Major constellation.

 2. The Gates in Sumerian Cylinder Seals